 Sometimes, despite a person’s best efforts to protect themselves from exposure, your employee may fall ill due to COVID-19.
-As an employer or someone from the executive level of your company, you need to act fast to ensure the safety of other employees and comply with all the applicable laws at the same time.
-In today’s article, we will list out step by step what employers should do when their employees have COVID-19 infection.
+As an employer or someone from the executive level of your company, you need to act fast to ensure the safety of other employees and comply with all the applicable laws simultaneously.
+In today’s article, we will list step by step what employers should do when their employees have employees are infected with COVID-19.

 When your staff is infected with COVID-19, the situation first calls for sensitivity and humanity.
 Expressing some sympathy when the employee brings you the news is necessary.
 Even if the person’s symptoms are mild, they are likely very anxious about what might happen with their job or whether they have spread the virus to their beloved ones.